learnwell/learnwell.github.io/_posts/2019-04-16-setting-up-my-sourcetree.md

 ---

-1. To prevent sourcetree from showing the file diffs for known useless files that will cause it to hang (like `package-lock.json`): Go to `Preferences > Diff > Ignore File Patterns` and add the file name to the comma separat:
+1. To prevent sourcetree from showing the file diffs for known useless files that will cause it to hang (like `package-lock.json`): Go to `Preferences > Diff > Ignore File Patterns` and add the filename to the comma separated list.
-, package-lock.json

 ## References